bculberson/sendgrid_utils/README.md

 #### Upcoming Features

-* Custom Field Support in List Sync
+* Custom Field Support in Lists
 * Optional wait for list sync completion by SendGrid to exit